pradpasu/Bitcoin-Miner-Actor-Model/README.md

 ## Testing Results

 ### Size of Work Unit for Best Performance = 8 Actors
 This inference can be derived from the below table based on the Real Time:CPU Time Metric.
-It is seen that this ratio peaks at 8 actors and then plateaus afterwards.
-Since there is no significant improvement over 8 actors with 16 and 32 actors, it is unnecessary to use more than 8 actors.
+It is seen that this ratio is significant at 8 actors and then stagnates afterwards.
+Since there is no major improvement over 8 actors with 16 and 32 actors, it is unnecessary to use more than 8 actors.

 ### Results of mining 512 coins (No. of Leading Zeroes = 4)